The people that did all of the writing in ancient Egypt were called ‘scribes’.

 Scribes were also hired to monitor and keep records for all of the other social levels.

-Some were teachers, others kept records of crops, the farmers and other people that did manual labor.
+Some were teachers, others kept records of crops, and the farmers and other people did manual labor.

-Archeologists have found storage jars used in everyday life of the lower classes that had reusable labels.
-This means that many of the people of all class levels could read.
+Archeologists have found storage jars used in the everyday life of the lower classes that had reusable labels.
+This means that many people of all class levels could read.

 Once a student became a scribe, they would carry around the tools that they needed.